protofire/solhint/docs/writing-plugins.md

 {
   "plugins": ["naming"],
   "rules": {
-    "no-foos": "error"
+    "naming/no-foos": "error"
   }
 }
 ```

 And that's it!
+Notice that we have to qualify the rule name when we enable it, but in the rule definition we only set the rule name.